plone/buildout.coredev/docs/intro.rst

 .. important::
    Make sure to rerun buildout if you were in a different branch earlier to get the correct versions of packages, otherwise you will get some weird behavior!

-For more information on buildout, please see the `collective developer manual documentation on buildout <http://docs.plone.org/old-reference-manuals/buildout/index.html>`_.

 Jenkins / mr.roboto